realAkshaj/CS441-HW1/README.md

 4) Run MainApp.

 Or you can download the JAR and run it on Hadoop locally.
+Link - https://drive.google.com/file/d/1wC2_tjvyTHfFMy-4K1eRhPRt9fSA9-hm/view?usp=sharing

+testing_text.txt needs to be put in a dir input for this to run,

+code to put -

+hdfs dfs -mkdir input
+hdfs dfs -put C:/link/to/text /input/

+Code to run JAR - hadoop jar C:/Users/aksha/OneDrive/Desktop/functioningjars/HW1/akuMapRed-assembly-0.1.0-SNAPSHOT.jar MainApp hdfs:///input/testing.txt hdfs:///output

 ```